hanabi/hanabi.github.io/misc/Purple.md

 #### Kindness

 * No one wants to play games with someone who has a mean streak.
-Try to stay postiive.
+Try to stay positive.

 #### Patience